affinda/affinda-python/docs/models.md

 :ivar identifier: Required.
 Uniquely identify a data point.
 :vartype identifier: str
 :ivar name: Required.
+Name of the data point.
 :vartype name: str
-:ivar slug:
+:ivar slug: Required.
+A camelCase string that will be used as the key in the API response.
 :vartype slug: str
 :ivar description:
 :vartype description: str